We are searching for

 A vehicle is considered a classic once it has met a set of criteria set by the state it's registered within.
 For most states this means keeping the vehicle in a certain condition, likely matching its original specifications and design.
 If the car is restored, the restoration must be an effort to return the car to its original build.
 This means you can't add new technology to the vehicle, like an updated sound system, heated seats, or added GPS navigation.

-The definition of what constitutes a classic car varies depending on what organization or agency is classifying the vehicle.
-For insurance purposes, a car that wants to attain a "classic" classification must have been manufactured between 20 and 40 years ago, though these laws can vary from state to state.
+The definition of what makes a car classic varies depending on what organization or agency is classifying the vehicle.
+For insurance purposes, a car that wants to attain a "classic car" classification must have been manufactured between 20 and 40 years ago, though these laws can vary from state to state.
 These insurance rates on these cars can often be lower than the norm, mostly due to insurance companies expectations the vehicle will be driven far less than a normal commuter car.

 The classification for an antique car is a bit different than a classic, though they do share some similarities in restoration requirements.
 Much like a classic, no modern parts can be put into an antique car, and all restoration attempts should be made with the goal of returning the vehicle to its original manufacturer specifications.
-Antiques and classics begin to differ when it comes to their historical status.
+Classic vs antique cars begin to differ when it comes to their historical status.
 Again, this differs from state to state, but depending on what your area defines as antique your vehicle may receive a variety of titles including:

 • Antique